speed1992/az-quotes-web-scraping/README.md

 node-web-scraper
 ================

-Simple web scraper to get a movie name, release year and community rating from IMDB.
-To run this example use the following commands:
+Simple web scraper to get a quotes from the website azquotes.com To run this example use the following commands:

 ``` shell